-2. Quarterly Water Supply Strategy: April - June 2018
+2. Quarterly Water Supply Strategy: April - June 2022

-On March 13, 2018 staff from the District, CalAm, the National Marine Fisheries Services (NMFS), State Water Resources Control Board's Division of Water Rights (SWRCB-DWR), and the California Department of Fish and Wildlife (CDFW) met and discussed the proposed water supply strategy and related topics for upcoming quarter.
+On March 14, 2022 the Quarterly Water Budget Group including staff from the District, CalAm, the National Marine Fisheries Services (NMFS), State Water Resources Control Board's Division of Water Rights (SWRCB-DWR), and the California Department of Fish and Wildlife (CDFW) met and discussed the proposed water supply strategy and related topics for upcoming quarter.

 Carmel River Basin CalAm will operate its wells in the Lower Carmel Valley in a downstream to upstream sequence, as needed to meet customer demand.
-For this quarterly water budget, it was agreed that CalAm would plan to produce water from the wells in the Upper Carmel Valley to support ASR operations and Table 13 Diversion and will only occur when the river is out of the "Low Flow" regime.
-To the maximum extent, pumping will be shifted away from the river wells and Seaside native and banked ASR water will be used to meet demand in the summer months.
+It was recognized by the group that WY 2022 began as if it was going to be a dry year, and the storms in early January did not result in large sustainable flows on that Carmel River that would trigger sustained ASR Operations or Table 13 Diversions.
+The River dropped below flow triggers for diversion of ASR and Table 13 on January 9th and with the dry forecast additional ASR injection will likely not occur in large volumes.
+For this quarterly water budget, it was agreed that CalAm would plan to produce water from the wells in the Upper Carmel Valley to support system demand will only occur when the river is not in the "Low Flow" regime.
+It was assumed that the low flow trigger would be met at some point during this quarter and without knowing if more rainfall would push the trigger into June, the group decided to assume the trigger would happen in March 2022 if no rainfall occurs.
+The group will be watching streamflow and when the low flow trigger occurs, to the maximum extent, pumping will be shifted away from the river wells and the Seaside well field will be used to meet system demand in the summer months.
 Any new sources of water reduce the water available to be pumped from the river on a one to one basis consistent with SBO 2016-0016.